This page will help you understand Arkansas alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Arkansas’ alcohol licensing defines when a bar or restaurant can serve alcohol.
 A Class A license permits sales from 7 a.m. to 2 a.m.
 A Class B license allows sales from 10 a.m. until 5 a.m.
 A Restaurant License permits alcohol sales until 1 a.m.
 It’s also illegal to sell alcohol anywhere in the state on Christmas Day.

-Anyone under age 21, including adults, conviction of possessing alcohol results in a $100 to $500 fine.
+Anyone under age 21, including adults, conviction of possessing alcohol results in a fine of at least $100.
+But it could be as high as $500.
 In addition, the person has to write a theme or essay on alcohol.

 Arkansas alcohol laws permit family members to provide alcohol to those of any age under 21.
-“Family” might include a spouse of any age.
+“Family” may include a spouse of any age.

-The use of a false ID to buy alcohol is a criminal act.
+The use of a false ID to buy alcohol is a crime.
 It may lead to drivers license suspension.
-It is also a criminal act to make, lend, transfer, or sell any false ID.
-Retailers have the right to detain those suspected of using a fake ID to buy alcohol.
+It is also a crime to make, lend, transfer, or sell any false ID.
+In addition, retailers have the right to detain those suspected of using a fake ID to buy alcohol.

 Arkansas alcohol laws permit patrons to remove partially consumed bottles of wine from restaurants.
 But they can’t drink any of it in the car.
 That’s because the state prohibits drinking by anyone in a motor vehicle or on a public highway.
 However, it is legal to possess an open alcohol container in the vehicle.
 That is, it isn’t necessary to carry it in the trunk.

 The penalty for a first conviction for DUI is license suspension for 120 days.
 For a second conviction it’s two years.
-For any additional convictions, the penalties become more serious.
+For any additional convictions, the penalties become more severe.

 The punishment for driving while license is in suspension is a 10 day jail sentence.
 In addition, the fines are up to $1,000.

 However, this does not apply to field sobriety tests.
 No state requires suspected drivers to take them.
-They are very unreliable.
+That’s because they are very unreliable.
 Research shows that 30% of people with a BAC of 0.00% fail them.
 That is, about one of three completely sober people will fail the test!

 Arkansas alcohol laws prohibit anyone from boating while intoxicated (BWI).
 This also includes operating any jet ski, riding water skis, or similar devices.
-Intoxication may be from alcohol, drugs, or both.
+Furthermore, intoxication may be from alcohol, drugs, or both.

 Boaters age 21 or older are guilty of intoxication if they have a BAC of 0.08% or higher.
 If under 21, they are guilty at 0.02%.
 Boaters are also guilty of intoxication by alcohol and/or drugs if their abilities suffer substantial alteration.
 And if, as a result they become a danger.

-A first BWI leads to imprisonment for up to one year and a fine up to $1,000.
+A first BWI leads to jail for up to one year and a fine up to $1,000.
 The state suspends the operator’s license is for 90 days.

-A second conviction within three years leads to imprisonment for up to one year and a fine up to $2,500.
-This time the state takes theoperator’s license away for one year.
+A second conviction within three years leads to jail for up to one year and a fine up to $2,500.
+This time the state takes the operator’s license away for one year.